Nutrition 101: Chloride | Food List

 What Does Chloride Do?

-Chloride travels primarily with sodium and water and helps generate the osmotic pressure of body fluids.
-It is an important constituent of stomach hydrochloric acid (HCl), the key digestive acid.
-Chloride is also needed to maintain the body’s acid-base balance.
+Chloride travels primarily with sodium and water and helps generate the osmotic pressure of body fluids3.
+It is an important constituent of stomach hydrochloric acid (HCl), the key digestive acid4.
+Chloride is also needed to maintain the body’s acid-base balance5.
 The kidneys excrete or retain chloride mainly as sodium chloride, depending on whether they are trying to increase or decrease body acid levels.
-Chloride may also be helpful in allowing the liver to clear waste products.
+Chloride may also be helpful in allowing the liver to clear waste products6.

 Excessive sweating, diarrhea or vomiting may cause a temporary loss of chloride, but actual deficiency is rare.